partrita/DataAnalysis-w-AI-course/README.md

 Learn how to write a clear and professional code and data documentation.
 LLMs are great help once you know the basics.

-Case study: World Values Survey (WVS)
+Case study: World Values Survey.
+Data is at [WVS](/data/VWS)

 [Content](/week02)

-## Week 03 Writing Reports
+## Week 03: Writing Reports

+You have your data and task, and need to write a short report.
+We compare different options with LLM, from one-shot prompt to iteration.

-Case study: World Values Survey (WVS)
+Case study: World Values Survey.
+Data is at [WVS](/data/VWS)

 [Content](/week03)

-## Week04 Data wrangling, joining tables
+## Week04: Data wrangling, joining tables

+When asked about what I shall add to my textbook, David Card, the Nobel winning empirical economist told me that I shall spend time with joining tables.
+Here we go.

-Case study: simulated hotels
+Case study: simulated Austrian hotels.
+Data is at [hotels](/data/austria-hotels)

 [Content](/week04)

-## Week05 Text as data -- intro lecture
+## Week05: Text as data 1 -- intro lecture

+No course of mine can escape football (soccer).
+Here we look at post-game interviews to learn basics of text analysis and apply LLMs in what they are best - context dependent learning.
+Two class series.
+First is more intro to natural language processing.

-Case study: football post-game interviews
+Case study: football post-game interviews.
+Data is at [interviews](/data/interviews)

 [Content](/week05)

-## Week05 Text as data -- practice
+## Week06: Text as data 2 -- practice

+Second class, now we are in action.
+How does LLM compare to humans?

-Case study: football post-game interviews
+Case study: football post-game interviews.
+Data is at [interviews](/data/interviews)

 [Content](/week06)

-# Beyond

-## Practical ideas on AI use

-* Blog post by Posit [Text Summarization, Translation, and Classification using LLMs: mall does it all](https://posit.co/blog/mall-ai-powered-text-analysis/)
-* Simon Willis blog post [LLM and coding](https://simonwillison.net/2025/Mar/11/using-llms-for-code/)

-## deeper stuff on AI

-* Artificial intelligence learns to reason in [Science](https://www.science.org/doi/10.1126/science.adw5211)
+---

+## You can use it to teach and learn freely

+**Atribution**: Békés, Gábor: "Doing Data Analysis with AI: a short course", available at [github.com/gabors-data-analysis/da-w-ai/](https://github.com/gabors-data-analysis/da-w-ai/), v0.4, 2025-04-04

+**License**: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) -- share, attribute, non-commercial (contact me for corporate gigs)